The Root Causes of Data Quality Issues

 Ontological Misalignment

-Understanding these causes can help teams categorize data quality issues on a spectrum of noble and unknowable, controllable and uncontrollable.
-While it's impossible to prevent or eliminate everything, focusing on what is under your control and what is knowable can significantly reduce data quality issues.
+Understanding these causes can help teams categorize data quality issues on a spectrum of knowable and unknowable, controllable and uncontrollable.
+While it's impossible to prevent or eliminate everything, focusing on what is under your control and what is knowable can significantly reduce data quality issues and improve data quality management.

-Data quality issues may have various symptoms, but understanding their root causes can significantly help in addressing them.
-By adopting a systematic and structured approach and learning from other communities, we can reduce the number and severity of these issues.
-The journey towards better data quality is ongoing, but with the right strategies, it's a journey well worth taking.
+Data quality issues may have various symptoms, but understanding their root causes is the first step toward addressing them.
+Adopting a systematic and structured approach and learning from other communities can reduce the number and severity of these issues.
+The journey towards high-quality data is ongoing, but with the right strategies, it's a journey well worth taking.

 About Metaplane